 In prairie restoration, site preparation is a key step in altering environmental conditions to favor the establishment of desirable plants over invasive species.
 In 2008, we revisited prairie plots restored in 1994 to examine the long-term impacts of initial site treatments on the survival and expansion of planted fescues (Festuca spp.).
 To enhance fescue plantings and reduce invasive weeds over the long term, we recommend the use of fire and plant removal as site preparation treatments.
 We also encourage research into soil impoverishment as a means of lowering nutrient availability and giving fescue a competitive advantage.

-UWBG student Nate Hough-Snee presented a poster on the UBNA’s restored E-5 parking lot at the Society of Wetland Scientists annual meeting in Salt Lake City, UT entitled, Parking lot to wet prairie: a vegetation assessment of ecological restoration at the Union Bay Natural Area, Seattle, WA.
-Co-authors include SFR alumni Lexine Long and Lacey Jeroue and UWBG faculty Kern Ewing.
+UW student Nate Hough-Snee presented a poster at the Society of Wetland Scientists annual meeting titled Parking lot to wet prairie: a vegetation assessment of ecological restoration at the Union Bay Natural Area, Seattle, WA.
+Co-authors include Lexine Long, Lacey Jeroue and Kern Ewing.

 In 2008, we examined the vegetation of a former parking lot that, ten years ago, was restored to wet prairie with mounding and vegetation installation in the Union Bay Natural Area (Seattle, WA).
 In wetland restoration mounding is a technique commonly used to create microhabitats of differing resource availability on top of and adjacent to mounds.
 This microtopography creates environmental filters for vegetation based on plant adaptations to flooding stress and tolerance to drying.
 Thirty sample mounds were randomly selected and divided into two half-meter plots on top of each mound and one half-meter plot in each of the northerly and southerly inter-mound spaces, for a total of 120 plots.
 Each plot was surveyed for elevation and measured for soil water content, while we described vegetation by percent cover.
 Because sampling was not independent, we used permutation procedures for analyses, finding that vegetation differs significantly between mound and inter-mound spaces while soil moisture is driven by mound elevation and position.
 Mounds located in wetland zones had more non-native plants on top of the mounds than the adjacent saturated inter-mounds that were largely comprised of native hydrophytes.
 Restoration efforts were complicated by competition from invasive plants that played a role in community development regardless of mound zone.
 We conclude that the resulting novel wet-prairie vegetation community may be driven by microtopographic variation and that the corresponding environmental filters allow native vegetation to persist and establish across this novel ecosystem while hypothesizing that invasive species persist due to competitive advantages.